quan-le196/-Best-MEXC-referral-code-2025-mexc-1ZvUq---1000-Sign-up-/Use Referral Code "EYRFXI" for Exclusive Bonuses Up to $1000.md

 🎁 Surprise Airdrops & Promotions	Be eligible for new-user-only giveaways and exclusive launches.

-🔗 Register here with the code: **https://www.mexc.com/register?inviteCode=1ZvUq**
+🔗 Register App

 Or manually enter code **“EYRFXI”** during signup.

 **🛠️ How to Use the Code – Step-by-Step**

-Go to the MEXC registration page
+Go to the BingXBingX registration page

 Sign up using email or phone number